Azure/Azure-Sentinel/Sample Data/README.md

 ### 1. Raw data (Original data from the device / API without any format changes)

    The format for the file varies depends on the type of the connector.
 The format for the file can be json (for API based Data Connector) / text (.txt) file (for Syslog/CEF based data Connectors) with the column names / property names adhering to the data type property names.
-Both ingested and raw logs hold relevance and are useful wherever these can be made available.

    Below are samples of the acceptable CEF and Syslog logs in their **raw** form:

-    ```
      May 13 2022 12:05:52 10.0.0.0 dhcpd[30174]: DHCPDISCOVER from 0a:0b:0c:0d::0f via eth2 TransID 5daf9374: network 10.0.0.0/24: no free leases
      May 13 2022 12:05:52 10.1.1.1 named[11325]: zone voip.abc.com/IN: ZRQ applied transaction 0101010 with SOA serial 9191919.
 Zone version is now 0202020.
      May 13 2022 12:05:52 10.0.0.0 dhcpd[30174]: DHCPDISCOVER from 0a:0b:0c:0d::0f via eth2 TransID 5daf9374: network 10.0.0.0/24: no free leases